-While it has long been known that Calgary’s Deane House may be home to some restless spectres, there is another spot in Calgary that has reported some ghostly sightings: Historic City Hall.
+While it has long been known that Calgary’s Deane House may be home to some restless specters, there is another spot in Calgary that has reported some ghostly sightings: Historic City Hall.

-The City of Calgary issued a release on October 29 detailing the multiple ghostly encounters had within the old building’s walls, stating that two ghosts, a man and a woman, are known to haunt the hallowed halls.
+The City of Calgary issued a release last year detailing the multiple ghostly encounters had within the old building’s walls, stating that two ghosts, a man and a woman, are known to haunt the hallowed halls.

 - See also:

 Sightings of the ghosts were even immortalized in Barbara Smith’s Ghost Stories of Alberta back in 1993, with city communications official Don Morberg explaining some of the theories behind the unusual sightings in the book.

 “The man may be a former prisoner who died years ago in the police lockup,” Morberg said.

 “She’s seen on the old stairs,” he explained of the female ghost.

 “We have no record of any female dying in the building.
 I’ve heard that she might be a former alderman’s wife or perhaps a madam who had been locked up in the basement cells at one time.”